Wondertopes: Blowing up a single face

 We call the polytope $\poly_W \subset \PP W$ the \emph{face of $\poly$ relative to $W$}, and call the polytope $\poly^W \subset \PP(V/W)$ the \emph{normal polytope of $\poly$ relative to $W$}. \end{defn}

 The cone $\widehat{\poly^W}$ is sometimes known as the \emph{normal cone} of $\widehat\poly$ relative to $W$.
-It is a pointed polyhedral cone (see for instance \cite[Lemma~4.7]{Brown23}), so that the normal polytope $\poly^W$ is well-defined.
-We observe that these induced polytopes $\poly_W$ and $\poly^W$ arise in our context in the following way; for a proof, see \cite[Proposition 5.11]{Brown23}.\footnote{\cite[Proposition 5.11]{Brown23} is stated for the more general case of a sequential blow-up of an intersection-closed collection of linear subspaces.
-Its proof there currently requires a revision, but for the case of a single blow-up of a linear subspace, i.e.\ Proposition~\ref{prop:exceptionalproduct}, the proof laid out there admits a straightforward fix.}
+It is a pointed polyhedral cone (see for instance \cite[Lemma~4.7]{Brown23}), so that the normal polytope $\poly^W$ is a well-defined projective polytope.
+We caution that our definition of normal polytope is not the same as the polar dual polytope constructed from the normal fan.

+We observe that these induced polytopes $\poly_W$ and $\poly^W$ arise in our context via the following Proposition; for a proof, see \cite[Proposition 5.10]{Brown23}.\footnote{\cite[Proposition 5.10]{Brown23} is stated for the more general case of a sequential blow-up of an intersection-closed collection of linear subspaces, which specializes easily to the case stated here.} For a description of blow-ups and exceptional divisors appearing below, see \cite[II.7]{hartshorne1977algebraic}.

 \begin{prop} Let $\pi: \operatorname{Bl}_{\PP W} \PP V \to \PP V$ be the blow-up, and $E$ the exceptional divisor.
 Suppose $\poly$ is full-dimensional.
 Then, under the canonical isomorphism $E \cong \PP W \times \PP(V/W)$, the strict transform $\widetilde\poly$ satisfies $E\cap \widetilde\poly \cong \poly_W \times \poly^W$.
 See Figure~\ref{fig:exceptional-product}. \end{prop}